 Two or three of the largest sellers of soft drinks in the city were interviewed on the subject yesterday and they stated that a great many of their patrons call regularly and often for the drink and it is conceded by those who understand its nature that coca cola contains a small percentage of cocaine.
 This accounts, they say, for the hold it has upon its drinkers.
 It is also claimed that very few women indulge to any great extent.

 To determine, if possible, whether the small amount of cocaine in the beverage may be injurious or not, and if so, to what extent, an interview was had with a prominent physician of this city, who is considered by his professional brethren as an expert on questions relating to kindred drugs used as anaesthetics.

 WHAT A DOCTOR SAYS.

-“;If I am not misinformed, the beverage contains extracts from the Kola nut and the cocoa leaf, and must therefore contain cocaine or caffeine, which is an alkaloid of cocaine.
+“If I am not misinformed, the beverage contains extracts from the Kola nut and the coca leaf, and must, therefore, contain cocaine or caffeine, which is an alkaloid of cocaine.
 It is a dangerous drink.”

 — 30 —

 So this should answer the questions “Did Coca-Cola have cocaine in it?”